Cavite City: Festivals and events

-The city is home to the Annual Cavite City Water Festival or Regada, held every 17th and 24th day of June.
+The city is home to the Annual Cavite City Water Festival or Regada, held from the 17th to the 24th of June.
 It is a festive and religious celebration of the feast of St. John the Baptist.
-Regada started in 1996 and features the "Paulan" or "Basayawan", which is a street party where celebrators dance under water sprinklers.
-Another celebration is the Feast for the Our Lady of Solitude of Porta Vaga, which is annually observed by local Catholics during every second Sunday of November.
+Regada started in 1996, and features the Paulan or Basayawan, which is a street party where celebrators dance under water sprinklers.

+Another celebration is the Feast for Our Lady of Solitude of Porta Vaga, which is annually observed by local Catholics during every second Sunday of November.
+The Cavite Fiesta reached its peak of grandeur between 1880 and 1886 under Governor Don Juan Salcedo y Mantilla de los Rios.
+Postponed in 1882 due to a cholera epidemic, the celebration resumed on January 20–21, 1883, with the governor inviting principalias from across the province.
+The day began with jubilant church bells and cannon salvos, as town officials, brass bands, and various community leaders paraded in colorful uniforms.

+Cavite's streets transformed into a spectacle: vibrant arches, multicolored banderitas, and effigies of historical figures adorned every corner.
+Calle Real glowed with crystal lanterns, while streets leading to the Ermita were lined with temporary stalls selling unique delicacies like singkamas in brown syrup, local sweets, and fruits, alongside Manila ice cream vendors.
+Households rivaled Christmas spreads with lavish tables featuring Spanish-influenced gastronomical delights such as paella, cocido Madrileno, and tamales.

+Afternoons brought civic parades with bamboo gigantes and native games like juego de toro at Plaza de Armas, alongside military exhibitions.
+The fiesta's pinnacle was the magnificent procession of the Virgen de la Soledad.
+Her route was brightly lit, carpeted, and covered with canvases.
+Borne on a silver carroza adorned with golden doves and ivory angels, her approach was heralded by the sweet pealing of campanillas.
+The day concluded with fireworks and a reenactment of the Virgin's conversation with the soldier at Porta Vaga.
+Genoveva Edroza, a Filipino writer, confirmed that Rizal's depiction of the San Diego fiesta in Noli Me Tangere was, in fact, based on Cavite's own grand celebrations.

 Other notable holidays include the observance of Julián Felipe's birthday (January 28).
 Felipe, who composed the Philippine National Anthem, was born and raised in Cavite City.
 The city's Charter Day, known locally as simply Cavite City Day, which commemorates the signing of the city charter in 1940, is held every September 7.

 Cuisine

 Food in Cavite City is influenced by its Spanish heritage combined with Filipino tradition.
 One popular native dish is bacalao (sauteed codfish), which is served during the Lenten season.
 A variation of bibingka locally known as bibingkang samala can also be found in the city.
 This delicacy is made of glutinous rice (malagkit), coconut milk and sugar.